Modeling & Simulations

-Welcome to the Multiscale Modeling Group.
-We aim to design high-throughput process models for advanced manufacturing of metal-based alloys and nanocomposites.
+Welcome to the Modeling&Simulations team's webpage.
+We aim to design high-throughput models for interface-driven properties and processes.
 Our models cover a wide range of length- and time-scales while being developed and tested with commercial and open-source software on various computing infrastructures from regular workstations to supercomputers.
-Through close internal and external collaborations, we also carry out our benchmark and validation experiments as well as advanced statistical analysis and machine learning.
-Currently, we are pursuing two main research directions (RDs) as defined below.
+For bridging the scales, we rely on state-of-the-art phenomenological models and theories as well as machine learning techniques, enabling direct comparison of our simulation results with experimental measurements from our collaborators and the literature.
+To learn more, please check our competencies below.

 Our approach